gyrostable/gyd-governance/README.md

 - `StaticTierStrategy`: always returns the same tier regardless of the arguments
 - `SimpleThresholdStrategy`: returns a tier based on whether one of the parameters is above a given threshold
 - `SetVaultFeesStrategy`: Same as `SimpleThresholdStrategy` but compares two arguments to the threshold
-- `SetSystemParamsStrategy`: Similar to `SimpleThresholdStrategy` but compares a more several fields of a `struct` to multiple thresholds
+- `SetSystemParamsStrategy`: Similar to `SimpleThresholdStrategy` but compares a several fields of a `struct` to multiple thresholds
 - `SetAddressStrategy`: Has a different tier per address argument.
 This is used for the `GyroConfig.setAddress` that has the power to replace parts of the system.